FinlayGray/A-star-path-finder/README.md

   - 's' to create the start node
   - 'e' to create the end node
-  - 'left click' to create a barrier
+  - 'left click' to create a barrier.
+You can hold this button and drag acrros the screen to create as many barriers as you want.

-Press 'c' to clear the screen
+Press 'c' to clear the screen.

-Press 'spacebar' to run the algorithm
+Press 'spacebar' to run the algorithm and the shortest path will be shown.